JakubTabor/Naive_Bayes_titanic/README.md

 # """inputs.drop('Sex', axis = 'columns', inplace = True)""" I also check if there is any (no value) """inputs.columns[inputs.isna().any()]"""
 # I "fill" my "Age" and "Fare" columns with "mean" value "inputs.Age.fillna(inputs.Age.mean())" "inputs.Fare.fillna(inputs.Fare.mean())"
 # Now I can import "train_test_split" and get "train" and "test" set, I check length of "X_train" and ""X_test" "len(X_train)" "len(X_test)"
+# Then from "sklearn.naive_bayes" I import "GaussianNB" model and train it "model.fit(X_train,y_train)"